Carl "Spider" Lockhart: Death and litigation

 In 1993, his widow won a $15.7 million malpractice verdict, after claiming that doctors at St. Vincent's Hospital had misdiagnosed swollen lymph nodes when he went to the hospital in 1979 and told a doctor there that he feared that he had cancer.
 Then living in Mahwah, New Jersey, Lockhart was not correctly diagnosed until he returned to see a doctor two years after his initial complaint.

+Honors

+For the Giants 100th anniversary, a committee of experts selected the 100 greatest Giants players.
+Lockhart was listed as the 49th greatest Giant.